MadBomber/aia/docs/special_projects_guide.md

 ### Configuration

-Add `topics` to your MCP server configs for KBS-driven routing:
+Add `topics` to your MCP server configs for domain-driven routing:

 ```json
 {